mongodb/docs/source/includes/api/list-tables/modify-cluster-request-body.rst

        capacity by increasing this number, up to a maximum possible value of ``4096`` (i.e., 4 TB).

-       Each instance size has its own default value.
-If you set a value below the instance default, |service| replaces it with the default value.
+       Each cluster tier has its own default value.
+If you set a value below the cluster default, |service| replaces it with the default value.
 To view default values: open the |service| web interface; click the button to add a new cluster; view the available default sizes; close the window without saving